survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

+T> You can import specific portions from `react` using a syntax like `import React, { Component } from 'react';`.
+You may find this alternative a little neater.

 W> If you are used to `React.createClass()`, it is important to note that ES6 based class approach **doesn't** support autobinding behavior.
 Apart from that you may find ES6 classes neater.
 See the end of this chapter for more information.

 ### Setting Up `Note`